II.D. RECORDING SECRETARY

 II.D.3.
 REIMBURSEMENT FOR TRAVEL EXPENSES/PER DIEM

 The Recording Secretary is reimbursed for expenses incurred in attending Board meetings, including transportation, lodging, and a per diem for meals (up to half of the rate set by the US General Services Administration).
+Reimbursement for travel by car includes the cost of gas, tolls, and parking rather than the IRS mileage rates, not to exceed the cost of reasonable airfare.
+Expenses covered for the Board meeting held before the MLA Annual Meeting are lodging and half per diem only, limited to the days of the Board meeting.
 Reimbursement is limited to those expenses not covered by the person's own institution.
-Requests for reimbursement, accompanied by receipts for transportation and lodging, are submitted to the Administrative Officer.
-Mileage will be reimbursed at the current IRS rate. (rev. 4/2009)
+Requests for reimbursement, accompanied by receipts for transportation and lodging, are submitted to the Administrative Officer. (rev. 4/2009) (rev. approved 5/2013, updated 7/2018)

 II.D.4.
 BUDGET REQUEST